Electrode-iOS/ELWebService/docs/Programming-Guide.md

     .resume()
 ```

-Processing closures are only called when there is a value to process, not when there is an error.
-If an earlier closure returns a `.Failure` result, then the closures that follow are not invoked.
+Processing handlers are only called when there is a value to process, not when there is an error.
+If an earlier handler returns a `.Failure` result, then the handlers that follow are not invoked.

 ```
 service